Biofortification feeding study: formative research

 The way in which we conduct the data collection also requires careful thought, and again we learned a lot through the formative research.
 For example, collecting blood samples in a village clinic is much less likely to be associated with witchcraft compared to collecting samples in private homes.
 And we found that women were often unwilling to show their maize flour stores to male enumerators because the flour is typically stored in the bedroom.
 This will be an important consideration as we seek to monitor consumption of the flour during the trial.

-We are now analysing the formative research data and plan to publish our findings.
-The formative research has proved hugely valuable, and we feel better equipped to deliver a successful and ethical trial next year.
+research has proved hugely valuable, and we feel better equipped to deliver a